Preview agent-built web pages with HTML View

 Shannon can now write a web page as ordinary workspace files and show it running live in a sandboxed preview, so asking for a tweak is a small edit instead of a full rebuild.

-workspace: as ordinary files.
-Ask for one and it writes an index.html, a style.css, a
+your workspace: as ordinary files.
+Ask for one and it writes an index.html, a style.css,

-script.js, using the same file tools it already uses for every other document.
-A preview pane
+and a script.js, using the same file tools it already uses for every other document.
+A

 Under a request like “build a small game as a web page,” Shannon writes separate, readable files rather than one wall of inlined markup, and each one shows up in your file tree with the right icon and type.
 When you come back and ask for a change, it opens the file that needs it and edits it, the same way it edits any document.
 There’s no separate “regenerate the page” action, because there’s nothing to regenerate.
 There’s just a file, and a change to it.

 The middle pane renders the bundle live in an isolated frame, loaded from a one-time link served off its own subdomain rather than the main site.
 I made the preview always show the current version of the file, not a frozen copy from when you opened it.
-Freezing looked safer at first, but the underlying file can get deleted or cleaned up later, and a frozen copy would just point at nothing.
 Accept an edit and the frame reloads with the new bytes; turn on auto-approve and it updates on its own, edit after edit, without you touching anything.
 It’s labeled as untrusted generated content, and you can open it in a full tab too, if you want the real browsing experience instead of a boxed-in preview.

 A page an agent writes is still a page that runs arbitrary script, sitting next to the rest of the files in your workspace.
-So the preview can load and run the page, but it can’t read your session, and it can’t ship data anywhere Shannon didn’t allow.
+The preview can load and run the page, but it can’t read your session, and it can’t ship data anywhere Shannon didn’t allow.

 Under the hood